rlayers/pawpaw/README.md

   - Features a drop-in replacement for ElementTree.XmlParser
   - Full text indexes for all Elements, Attributes, Tags, Text, etc.
   - Extract *both* ElementTree and Pawpaw datastructures in one go
-    - The ElementTree and Pawpaw structures are cross-linked at each ELement
+    - The ElementTree and Pawpaw structures are cross-linked at each Element
-    - Search the resulting XML using both XPATH and Plumule
+    - Search the resulting XML using both XPATH and plumule
     - Access the raw XML corresponding to ElementTree elements, attributes, text, etc.
 - NLP Support:
   - Pawpaw is ideal for both a) *preprocessing* unstructured text for downstream NLP consumption and b) *storing and searching* NLP generated content
   - Works with other libraries, such as [NLTK](https://www.nltk.org/)
-- Efficient pickling and JSON persistance
+- Efficient pickling and JSON persistence
-  - Security option enables persistance of index-only data, with refrence strings re-injected during de-serialziation
+  - Security option enables persistence of index-only data, with reference strings re-injected during de-serialization
 - Stable & Defect Free
   - Over 3,250 unit tests and counting!